 Fein & Lapidus Fellowship

 Eligibility: Fellowships may be awarded to graduate students pursuing dissertation research, postdocs, contingent faculty, and tenure-track faculty who do not have access to other research funds.
-The selection committee particularly encourages graduate students to apply and is open to all researchers, whether their primary field of study is American Jewish history or not, who have reason to use AJHS collections.
+The selection committee particularly encourages graduate students and early career scholars to apply and the application is open to all researchers who have reason to use AJHS collections, whether their primary field of study is American Jewish history or not.

 Award Amounts and Terms: Fellowships up to $2500 will be granted.
 At the end of the fellowship period, recipients will be expected to submit a 500-word report.
 Additionally, grantees may be invited to participate in AJHS seminars or conferences to present their research, or to write for the AJHS website and/or blog to discuss their project.

-- A two- to three-page description of the project that includes specific references to relevant archival collections at AJHS that will be consulted.
+● A two- to three-page description of the project that includes specific references to relevant archival collections at AJHS that will be consulted, and whether you are applying for onsite research assistance or digitization services.
 Applicants are strongly encouraged to consult with the AJHS collections staff in advance of submitting an application.
-Please contact Melanie Meyers at mmeyers@ajhs.org with questions about materials.
+Please contact Melanie Meyers at mmeyers@ajhs.org with questions about specific materials.

-- Graduate student applicants are required to include name and contact information for primary dissertation advisor, who may be contacted during the final review process.
+● Graduate student applicants are required to include name and contact information for the primary dissertation advisor, who may be contacted during the final review process.

 Past Award Winners